constzz/Animated-Voice-Blob/README.md

 	bigBlobRange: (0.55, 1.00))
 ```

-By changing `pointsCount` and `isCircle` property of child blobs we may have the following results:
+By changing `pointsCount` and `isCircle` property of child blobs we have the following results:
-// TODO: add gifs
+// todo:

 We can also add the recursive animate method to test what updateLevel changes for the blob.
 Create and call `animate()` method  it in viewDidLoad:

 ```swift